tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 published: true
 ---

-NGINX is one of the most used web-server in the Internet.
-Besides being a web-server, NGINX can be used as proxy server, load-balancer, cache as well.
-In this blog we would explore on the such use-cases of NGINX.
-We would not only explore the theory behind these, we would also look from the configuration perspecitve as well.
+NGINX is one of the most used web-server on the Internet.
+Besides being a web server, NGINX can be used as a proxy server, load-balancer, and cache as well.
+In this blog, we would explore such use cases of NGINX.
+We would not only explore the theory behind these, but we would look from the configuration perspective as well.

 ### Basic NGINX commands:
 ```